Banks, offices will be closed

 Devout Buddhists are expected to turn out in the thousands at local temples to conduct religious ceremonies.

-On Friday, Feb.
-14, it is against the law for businessmen to distribute alcohol.
+Since this is one of the major Buddhist holidays, it is against the law for businesses to distribute alcohol from midnight February 21 to midnight February 22.
 This includes bars and restaurants, supermarkets, convenience stores, department stores, and community retail stores.
 An amendment to the decree exempts hotels from the ban.
-(See related story on page 5)